 This project is conducted in collaboration with colleagues at SDSU, UCSD, and Rady Children’s Hospital San Diego, and is funded by the National Institutes of Mental Health.
 To learn more about this project, read here.

-Latest at the SCANgroup:
+Latest @ SCANgroup:

 Dr. Fishman is giving a talk at the Hebrew University Autism Center in Israel.